ecashin/force-graph/README.md

 is known to work well for up to a hundred or so nodes.
 Other more complex algorithms scale to larger graphs.

+You could get a constant-time speedup by avoiding the luxurious number of `ndarray` allocations used in this code, favoring instead re-use of arrays and in-place operations.

 ## Example Web UI

 An example showing the layout working